SciSharp/BotSharp/README_zh.rst

 * BotSharp platform emulator extension which is compatible with RASA NLU. `botsharp-rasa`_
 * BotSharp platform emulator extension which is compatible with Google Dialogflow. `botsharp-dialogflow`_
 * BotSharp platform emulator extension which is compatible with Articulate AI. `botsharp-articulate`_
+* BotSharp platform emulator extension which is compatible with RasaTalk. `botsharp-rasatalk`_
 * A channel module of BotSharp for Facebook Messenger. `botsharp-channel-fbmessenger`_
-* A channel module of BotSharp for Tencent Weixin. `botsharp-channel-weixin`_
+* A channel module of BotSharp for Tencent Wechat. `botsharp-channel-weixin`_
+* A channel module of BotSharp for Telegram. `botsharp-channel-telegram`_
+* Articulate UI customized for BotSharp NLU. `articulate-ui`_

 Documents
 ---------